“Wow! I never even heard about that article!” Two authors of a great synopsis of 2016-17 critical developments are here to help you get caught up!

 Melissa Cushing, MD attended Duke University, Georgetown University School of Medicine, Emory University School of Medicine for Clinical Pathology Residency Training, and John Hopkins School of Medicine for her Transfusion Medicine Fellowship.
 She is an Associate Professor of Clinical Pathology and Laboratory Medicine at Weill Cornell Medical College in New York City, and Associate Director of the Clinical Laboratories and the Director of Transfusion Medicine and Cellular Therapy at New York-Presbyterian Hospital, Weill Cornell Campus.
 Dr. Cushing’s areas of expertise include the treatment of perioperative bleeding, patient blood management, and innovation in transfusion medicine.

-DISCLAIMER: The opinions expressed on this episode are those of my guest and I alone, and do not reflect those of the organizations with which either of us is affiliated.
+DISCLAIMER: The opinions expressed on this episode are those of my guests and I alone, and do not reflect those of the organizations with which any of us is affiliated.
 Neither Dr. Cohn nor I have any relevant financial disclosures.
 Dr. Cushing discloses consulting fees from Octapharma, Instrumentation Laboratory, and Cerus.

 Conflicts of interest have been identified and resolved in accordance with John Wiley & Sons, Inc.’s Policy on Activity Disclosure and Conflict of Interest.
 The primary resolution method used was peer review and review by a non-conflicted expert.